 • 6 eggs

-• 150 ml of liquid cream or evaporated milk
+• 150 ml of heavy cream or evaporated milk

 • Salt and pepper

-• 50 g of sliced cured ham (preferably low in salt, such as Teruel ham or Parma ham)
+• 50 g of cured ham in slices (preferably low-salt, like Jamón de Teruel or Parma ham)

-1. We beat 4 whole eggs + two yolks in a bowl, without the need for a very homogeneous mixture, just mixed.
+1. Beat 4 whole eggs + two yolks in a bowl, no need for a very homogeneous mixture, simply combined.
 Add the cream or milk and mix again.
-We season.
+Season with salt and pepper.

-2. In another bowl and preferably with a whisk, beat the egg whites to stiff peaks and incorporate them into the previous mixture, with a wooden spoon or a spatula, being careful that the whites do not sink too much.
-It is not necessary to beat a lot, just that it is mixed, not necessarily homogeneous.
+2. In another bowl and preferably with a hand mixer whip the egg whites to stiff peaks and fold them into the previous mixture using a wooden spoon or spatula, taking care not to deflate the whites too much.
+It's not necessary to overmix, just combined, not necessarily homogeneous.

-3. Add 3/4 of the artichokes cut in half and the sliced ham.
+3. Add 3/4 of the artichokes halved and the chopped ham slices.

-4. We put the oven to preheat to 180º and brush our skillet with the olive oil.
-Add the mixture on top and crown with the rest of the artichokes that will stand out slightly.
+4. Preheat the oven to 180 º and brush our skillet with the olive oil.
+Pour the mixture in and top with the remaining artichokes which will slightly protrude.

-5. We put in the oven for 30-40 minutes, until we see that the frittata is ready.
-We serve hot.
+5. Place in the oven for 30-40 minutes, until we see the frittata is done.
+Serve hot.

 Leave a comment